EdwinYam/EdwinYam.github.io/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+Bo-Wen Chen is a skilled machine learning researcher with a focus on digital speech processing.
+Holding a Master's degree from the Graduate Institute of Communication Engineering at National Taiwan University, he possesses a strong academic foundation under the guidance of Prof. Hung-Yi Lee.
+Bo-Wen's expertise lies in exploring novel topics within speech processing and acoustic modeling using deep learning techniques.
+One of his notable contributions is the development of a duplex speech chain model that facilitates simultaneous Text-to-Speech and Automatic Speech Recognition. {style="text-align: justify;"}